Operational loss in Delhi metro Phase IV project to be borne by Delhi govt, says SC | Devdiscourse

-The Supreme Court Friday directed that the operational loss, if any, in the 103.94 km long Phase IV of the Delhi Metro project would be borne by the Delhi government it is a mode of conveyance in the national capital.
-The apex court said that the Delhi government is bound to ensure that the financial health of Delhi Metro Rail Corporation (DMRC) is maintained properly and no steps are taken that might result in losses.
+The Supreme Court Friday said the operational loss, if any, in the 104 km long Phase IV of the Delhi Metro project would be borne by the Delhi government as it is a mode of conveyance in the national capital.
+The Delhi government is bound to ensure that the financial health of Delhi Metro Rail Corporation (DMRC) is maintained properly and no steps are taken that might result in losses, it said.

 The top court however directed that the land cost for the project would be borne by the Centre and the Delhi government equally, in 50:50 ratio.
 A bench of justices Arun Mishra and Deepak Gupta asked the authorities concerned to ensure that no delay is caused in the Phase IV metro project and the total land cost of Rs 2,447.19 crore is released forthwith.